mtorres253/mtorres253.github.io/chapt-1/index.md

 ## Significance and Controllability

-### How big a deal is this stress?
+### How big a deal is it?
 It can be easy to get overly worried about something that is unlikely to happen or may not have a great impact if it does, or overassign importance to something that happened in the past.
 It is important that the response to the stressor matches its significance.
 To help calibrate, ask yourself, on a scale from 1 to 10, how significantly will this impact me if it does happen?

 <p class="number-continuum">
 1----------2----------3----------4----------5----------6----------7----------8----------9----------10